-There are different kinds of tours you can go on in this area.
+There are different kinds of tours you can go on in this area and at the base of the mountain.
 There are boat tours, canoeing, hiking, quad riding, snowmobiling, and safari tours.
-You can check out a nice hike, where you get to see the Kebnekaise mountain.
-This trail doesn’t go up it, but near it, so you get great views of the mountain.
+You can check out a nice hike, where you get to see the Kebnekaise mountain from a different view.
+This trail doesn’t go up it, but near it, so you get great views of the tallest mountain in Sweden.
 There are tours in the Fjällstation that are offered as well!
 Scroll down to read more about the Fjällstation.Visit Kebnekaise Mountain

 My backpack was cinched up to my back and I was ready for us to begin our journey to the Kebnekaise hike.
 I didn’t think about a method of transportation to reach it.
 I had my feet, plus, when we started our trip to Kebnekaise, all the restaurants, transportation, and other activities were closed.
 We were on our own, which is nice, no crowds.
-But now, if we do decide to venture to the Kebnekaise hike again, I want to try out the helicopter.
+But now after trying it out, if we do decide to venture to the Kebnekaise hike again, I want to try out the helicopter.

 This was something that wasn’t even on our radar.
 We thought, “Oh yeah, no problem hiking it all!”
-Boy were we tired by the end of the Kebnekaise hike.
-I thought about how much I wanted to ride in a helicopter, seeing the views from high above and not worrying about each step I would have to take.
+Boy, were we tired by the end of the Kebnekaise hike.
+I thought about how much I wanted to ride in a helicopter, listening to the blades roar to life as I get to see the views from high above and then I wouldn’t have to worry about each step that I would have to take.
 The helicopter is open now, so if you want to just skip the hike from Nikkaluokta to the Fjällstation this would be it!
 Check out Kallaxflyg.com to learn more.
 You should be able to book it on there as well.